vildanasutkovic/TrelloSmoke/README.md

 # TrelloSmoke

-Pre-requisite: Have Postman and Newman installed
+Pre-requisite: Have Postman and newman installed

 Attached are 2 files:
   1. Trello App.postman_collection.json